Audiology Short Courses

 - Effectively utilise a range of information sources including information technology / health informatics.

 - Demonstrate capacity for self-learning and independent thinking and to utilise problem solving skills.

-- Demonstrate effective communication skills (written).
+- Demonstrate effective communication skills (verbal and written).

 - Be able to set priorities and link these with effective time management.